- Ph.D., Economics, University of Minnesota, 2009

 Professor Simonovska’s research interests focus on understanding the sources of welfare gains from international integration.
 On the one hand, she develops theoretical and empirical models that evaluate the different channels through which trade liberalization in goods and services lowers consumer good prices and raises consumer wellbeing.
 On other hand, she formalizes and tests hypotheses about determinants of cross-border investment flows, which ultimately lead to the accumulation of capital and the macroeconomic development of a nation.

-Ina Simonovska teaches undergraduate courses in international trade, finance and macroeconomics, and a graduate course that focuses on quantitative methods and their applications to international economics.
+Ina Simonovska teaches undergraduate courses in international trade and international finance, and a graduate course in international macroeconomics.

 - Institute of Social Sciences Individual Research Grant, UC Davis, 2014–2016

 - Hellman Fellowship, University of California, Davis, 2014–2015